YWMKerman/After-Expand/README.md

 ***

-AfterExpand (AEX) is a Kerbal Space Program (KSP) mod that expands upon the AfterSolarSystem project.
+After Exoplanets / AfterExpand (AEX) is a Kerbal Space Program (KSP) mod that expands upon the AfterSolarSystem project.
 It adds at least 10 scientifically plausible nearby star systems for you to explore — all modeled as they might appear billions of years in the future, when the Sun has evolved into its red giant stage.
 _**In AEX, the positions of nearby stars are assumed to remain roughly unchanged.
 Based on that, the mod presents a speculative but realistic future snapshot of the solar neighborhood, featuring:**_